 I said above that the prices are right about the same, but I have actually found Walmart to be the more expensive of the two.
 This pisses me off because it’s apparent that some really poor people shop at Walmart thinking they are getting the best buy.

 The food sold in both places is pretty awful but of the two, Walmart’s is way worse.
 Worse quality with same or more expensive prices.
 Only the non-perishables looked safe-ish to me.

 In the stores in my area, the people who shop at Target tend to be smartly clad, rather fashionable.
-Lots of white people and/or people of color who look well educated.
+Lots of people of color and/or white people who look well educated.
 A lot of the same type of (upper) middle class kid accessories (ergo baby carriers, BOB strollers) and Dansko-shoe-wearing Moms.
 You know the type.
 Cars in the parking lot are Prius’s or Odyssey’s with a few Civics, Corollas and Lexus thrown in.
 Lots of Toyota represented.

 I very much prefer the people at Walmart.
 The other shoppers there make eye contact with me, say hi (often – excitingly – in other languages! ).
 They are friendly and move their carts in a considerate manner.
 They don’t seem as utterly self-absorbed as the shoppers in Target.
 Maybe that’s also a Berkeley/Oakland difference, I don’t know.

 b.
 Lane Speed: